SamiAhmed7777/newyorkcoin/doc/README.md

 Setup
 ---------------------
-[NewYorkCoin Core](http://newyorkcoin.com/) is the reference NewYorkCoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Bitcoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[NewYorkCoin Core](http://newyorkcoin.online/) is the reference NewYorkCoin client and it builds the backbone of the network.
+However, it downloads and stores the entire history of NewYorkCoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 Running
 ---------------------